draftpilot/draftpilot/README.md

 - docs.sqlite - an index of all functions in the codebase.
 This can be ignored by git, as it is derived from the code
 - history.json - history of invocations.
 This can be ignored by git
 - cache.json - cache of API requests.
 This can be ignored by git

+## Tips for use

+Due to token limits, Draftpilot works on codebases with smaller files.
+If you have very large files, you may want to consider

 ## How it works